omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
 This cannot be edited after page creation.

 Then, choose the **thumbnails** this Faceted Browse page will display.
 You can choose [square (cropped) thumbnails or medium (uncropped, original-ratio) thumbnails](../content/media.md#media-thumbnails) for items and item sets displayed in the table.
-Leaving this on "Default" will display whichever thumbnails are preferred by your theme.
+Leaving this on "Default" will display whichever thumbnails are preferred by your site theme.

 Select "Save and...
 Stay on this page" to continue creating the faceted browse.